Aspheric Lenses for Better Vision

-With aspheric eyeglass lenses, thin is in.
 Advanced optical design technology allows aspheric eyeglass lenses to be made with flatter curves than conventional lenses, giving them a slimmer, more attractive profile.

-Conventional lenses have a front surface that is spherical, meaning it has the same curve across its entire surface, much like a baseball.
 Aspheric lenses, on the other hand, have a more complex front surface that gradually changes in curvature from the center of the lens out to the edge.

-Aspheric Lenses and Slimmer Profiles
+Aspheric Lenses And Slimmer Profiles

 Most aspheric lenses also are high-index lenses.
 The combination of an aspheric design with high-index lens materials creates a lens that is noticeably slimmer, thinner and lighter than conventional glass or plastic lenses.